James3482/Machine-Learning-Portfolio/README.md

 ## Overview

 This Portfolio is a demonstration of various machine learning techniques and displays the way in which machine learning can analyse and interpret data sets.
+This portfolio shows examples of both supervised learning and unsupervised learning, as well as what each method means and how it influences a model.
+The files are set up in a git hub repository for ease of viewing and navigation.

 ## Project Options